School of Public Health

 During the summer between the fourth and fifth years, students complete a public health internship.

 Admission requirements Students apply to the B.A.–B.S./M.P.H. program in the fall term of the junior year.
 Successful candidates present a verified commitment to improving the health of the public and evidence of quantitative skills.
 Two terms each of college-level mathematics, science, and social science courses are recommended, although some of these courses can be completed after applying to the program.
 Additional qualifications may be required by particular departments or programs.
-A complete application includes the application form, transcripts, SAT scores, two letters of recommendation (at least one from an instructor of a Yale course), a personal statement, and approval from the student's residential college dean.
+Applications are submitted through the School of Public Health's application service, SOPHAS Express, and include transcripts, SAT scores, two letters of recommendation (at least one from an instructor of a Yale course), and a personal statement.
 Questions about admissions should be directed to Mary Keefe.